Delicious and Refreshing Caffeine Free Hibiscus Tea

 3. Pour in a tall glass filled with ice.

-4. Add a touch of honey or maple syrup for your desired level of sweetness.
+4. Add a touch of honey or maple syrup for your desired level of sweetness if using.

 Hot Hibiscus Variation